 Information regarding the Doctor of Philosophy Degree in World Christian Studies for the School of Evangelism and Missions which follows is an overview of the basic structure and requirements for completing the degree.
-Students enrolled in the program follow the current World Christian Studies Doctor of Philosophy Degree Handbook, which is provided by the Office of the Associate Dean for Doctoral Programs.
+Students enrolled in the program follow the current World Christian Studies Doctor of Philosophy Degree Handbook, which is provided by the School of Evangelism and Missions Ph.D.
+Office.

 The Ph.D. program prepares persons of exceptional ability and promise to serve as teachers in specialized areas of theology: pastors, chaplains, or denominational leaders in positions such as administrators, editors, authors, in the United States or abroad.
 Presupposing a general education, the Ph.D. program emphasizes the attainment of expertise in the major, quality research, the development of critical evaluative skills, and significant contribution to the student’s field.
 Requiring competence in both biblical and nonbiblical languages, the program also provides instruction in principles of research and in pedagogy.
 Doctoral study presupposes a high degree of originality, independence, analytical research, judgment, and skill in articulating findings.